yzhlinscau/AAFMM/README.md

 ```
 <img src="README_files/img/heatmap2.png" width="65%" style="display: block; margin: auto;" />

 heatmap1() can also plot for any one or two matrix with the same dims.
-More examples could be found by `?heatmap1`.
+More examples could be found by `?heatmap1` and web page (https://github.com/yzhlinscau/my-R-blog/blob/master/heatmap1.md).

 ### More details will be updated in the future.